-As the Director of Communications and Design, Rachel supports the ongoing development of LFA’s brand and communications for external audiences, allowing the company to more effectively advance its role, expertise, and impact within the social sector.
+In addition to directing projects, Rachel serves as LFA's Director of Communications.
+She supports the ongoing development of LFA’s brand and communications, allowing the company to effectively advance its role, expertise, and impact within the social sector.

 Before joining the LFA team, Rachel worked as a peer mentor for youth, an early childhood assistant teacher in both public and private school classrooms, and as a research assistant in infant studies at the Institute of Human Development at UC Berkeley.

-Outside of work, you'll find Rachel exploring her native San Francisco with her son, cheering on the Giants, and enjoying live music at her favorite local venues.
+Outside of work, you'll find Rachel exploring her native San Francisco with her husband and son, cheering on the Giants, and enjoying live music at her favorite local venues.

 - Bachelor of Arts, Psychology, Vassar College

 - Evaluation and Technical Assistance for First 5 Sonoma County

 - Evaluation of the Hawaiʻi Community Foundation’s Connecting for Success Initiative